novemberde/go-crawler/README.md

 # Go Crawler

-This is example sending an crawling message to slack.
+This is an example sending an crawling message to slack.

 ## Requirements